 News from Kathleen

-Preorder my book!
-Everything Isn’t Terrible, will be published by Hachette Books on 12/31.
-I can honestly say it is the best $20 you can spend to start 2020 a little calmer.
-You can preorder it at Amazon, Barnes and Noble, IndieBound, or wherever books are sold.
+Buy my book!
+Everything Isn’t Terrible it is the best $20 you can spend to start 2020 a little calmer.
+You can order it at Amazon, Barnes and Noble, IndieBound, or wherever books are sold.
 But I especially encourage you to support your local bookstore!
-Preorders help my book succeed and get more visibility in stores.

 Did someone forward you this note?
 Subscribe to get your own next time, and check out my newsletter archive to catch up on old letters.
 You also can reply to this email if you have a request for a newsletter topic, questions about the book, want to connect with me about my therapy practice, or would like me to speak to your group.